The Cohomology Annihilator of a Curve Singularity: Relation with Noncommutative Resolutions

-\paragraph*{} Theorem \ref{maintheorem} tells us that the cohomology annihilator of a one dimensional complete reduced Gorenstein local ring is equal to the stable annihilator of its normalization.
+\paragraph*{} Let $R$ be a Gorenstein ring.
+For this section, we say that a finite $R$-algebra $\Lambda$ is a noncommutative resolution of $R$ if $\Lambda \in \MCM(R)$ and $\gldim \Lambda < \infty$.
+Theorem \ref{maintheorem} tells us that the cohomology annihilator of a one dimensional complete reduced Gorenstein local ring is equal to the stable annihilator of its normalization.
 The normalization, in this case, is a one dimensional regular ring.
 In particular, it is a Cohen-Macaulay ring and since it is finite over the original ring, it is a maximal Cohen-Macaulay module.
 Hence, it is a noncommutative resolution of the given curve singularity.
 We have a noncommutative resolution whose stable annihilator over the singularity is equal to the cohomology annihilator of that singularity.
 In other words, in order to annihilate the singularity category, it is enough to stably annihilate a noncommutative resolution.

 \begin{lemma} Let $R$ be a Gorenstein ring and $M,N \in \MCM(R)$.
-If $N$ has a free summand and $\Lambda = \End(M \oplus N) \in \MCM(R)$, then
+If $N$ has a free summand and $\Lambda = \End_R(M \oplus N) \in \MCM(R)$, then

 \end{lemma}